ShadOoW/web-starter-kit/README.md

 Enter nextjs with SSR and Hydration.
 [Read More](https://medium.com/better-programming/next-js-react-server-side-rendering-done-right-f9700078a3b6) if you are unfamiliar with the idea.

-Note that for maximum performance, you may want to look at [Partial hydration](https://medium.com/@luke_schmuke/how-we-achieved-the-best-web-performance-with-partial-hydration-20fab9c808d5) techniques.
+Note that for maximum performance, you may want to look at [Partial hydration](https://medium.com/@luke_schmuke/how-we-achieved-the-best-web-performance-with-partial-hydration-20fab9c808d5) techniques, and remove some dependencies.

 ## CSS